Enrolling in subjects

 You must be formally enrolled in a subject to complete it.

-Subjects can fill up quickly, so enrol in subjects and allocate classes as soon as enrolment opens for you.
+Subjects can fill up quickly, so enrol in subjects as soon as enrolment opens for you.

 When to enrol